bitnami/charts/bitnami/dataplatform-bp2/README.md

 -   Pod placement rules – Affinity rules to ensure placement diversity to prevent single point of failures and optimize load distribution
 -   Pod resource sizing rules – Optimized Pod and JVM sizing settings for optimal performance and efficient resource usage
 -   Default settings to ensure Pod access security
--   Optional Wavefront Observability framework configuration
+-   Optional Tanzu Observability framework configuration

 In addition to the Pod resource optimizations, this blueprint is validated and tested to provide Kubernetes node count and sizing recommendations [(see Kubernetes Cluster Requirements)](#kubernetes-cluster-requirements) to facilitate cloud platform capacity planning.
 The goal is optimize the number of required Kubernetes nodes in order to optimize server resource usage and, at the same time, ensuring runtime and resource diversity.